Roy Villa: New Life of Roy Villa

 After a series of discussion between GTA & State Government with the presence of Association for Conservation and Tourism, the Siliguri-based NGO who proposed to make Roy Villa a heritage site and Ramakrishna Mission, it has been decided that Roy Villa will be handed over.
 Mamata Banerjee handed over the Roy Villa to the Ramakrishna Mission in presence of Swami Suhitanandaji, General Secretary of Ramakrishna Math and Ramakrishna Mission, Belur Math on 16 May 2013.
 Finally, the key of the Roy Villa was handed over to Secretary of Ramakrishna Mission Nivedita Educational and Cultural Centre, a branch centre of Ramakrishna Mission, Belur Math on 10 July 2013, the auspicious day of Ratha Jatra by Sri Gautam Deb, Minister In - charge of North Bengal Development Department.
 State Government has sanctioned Rs.
 1 crore for its restoration and its Information & Cultural Department will look after the heritage building.

 Present Status

-Newly revamped & restored Roy Villa is now under the control of Ramakrishna Mission, and they have taken a series of projects to run from this premises.
-Her picture, old writing desk, chair, table lamp stand, wall clock, typewriter, the old styled electric wiring are there to remember her presence always.
+Newly renovated, Roy Villa is currently under the control of Ramakrishna Mission, and they have taken on a series of projects to run from the premises.
+Her picture, old writing desk, chair, table lamp stand, wall clock, typewriter, and the old styled electric wiring are present within the building.